 - Take antibiotics as directed if your doctor prescribes them.

 - Use pursed lip breathing to save energy, slow your breathing, and help you relax.

 - If your symptoms do not get better within 48 hours, or your symptoms keep getting worse, call your doctor or go to the hospital.

 - Stop smoking and avoid secondhand smoke.
 Avoiding smoke is the best way to slow down damage to your lungs.
 Ask your doctor about stop-smoking programs and other options, such as nicotine-replacement therapy.

 - Take your medicines as directed.

 - Ask your doctor about pulmonary rehabilitation.
 This program includes exercise, breathing, and nutrition tips.

-- See your doctor 1 to 2 times per year, or as directed for check-ups.
+- See your doctor 1 to 2 times per year for check-ups, or as directed.

 - Stay away from people with colds.

 - Wash your hands often.
-Carry hand sanitizer for when you can't wash your hands.
+Carry hand sanitizer for times when you cannot wash your hands.

 - Get all of your recommended vaccines, including a flu shot every year.

 - Keep air pollutants, such as fireplace smoke and dust, out of your home.